Computing

 Printing

-Network Access
+Network access

 Wi-Fi network access is available in Kohn Hall.
-If are visiting from an eduoroam participating institution, you may select eduroam as your Wi-Fi network on your device and login using your home institution’s credentials.
+If you are visiting from an eduoroam participating institution, you may select eduroam as your Wi-Fi network on your device and login using your home institution’s credentials.
 Alternatively, you may connect to the KITP Wi-Fi network, please see your Welcome Packet for details.

-Other Resources
+Other resources

 UCSB Computing Resources include the CNSI Compute Clusters and other campus resources.